polterguy/phosphorusfive/plugins/p5.io/README.md

 All Active Events in p5.io, will also automatically substitute a path, with "/users/logged-in-username" if it starts with `~`.
 For instance, if you are logged in as username "root", then `~/documents/foo.txt` will unroll to "/users/root/documents/foo.txt".
 This allows you to transparently refer to files in a user's folder as `~/something.txt`.
-This is the only exception to the rule of that any paths must start with a slash "/".
+This is one of few exceptions to the rule of that any paths must start with a forwardslash "/".

 Also notice, that although you _can_ load and save binary data with p5.io - Hyperlambda and p5.lambda, is not in general terms, very adequate for manipulating binary data.
 This means that you can load binary data, but for the most parts, the only intelligent thing you can do